Free · No account needed

 3 free · no account needed

 The average wedding has 80–120 guests across 10–15 tables.
-That's a combinatorial puzzle with no clean solution — you're balancing relationships, dietary needs, age groups, family politics, and table sizes simultaneously.
+That's a combinatorial puzzle with no clean solution — you're balancing relationships, divorced parents, dietary needs, accessibility, age groups, and family politics simultaneously.
 Most couples spend 6–10 hours on a seating chart that still doesn't feel right.

 The tool handles the puzzle of who fits where.
 But some decisions require knowledge only you have:

 • The top table — who sits with you is a personal and sometimes family-political decision.
-The top table is left to you.
+Specify it explicitly in your description if you want it in the chart.

-• Children — do children sit with parents, or do you have a dedicated kids' table?
-Specify this in constraints.
+• Children — do kids sit with parents, or is there a separate children's table?
+Specify this in your description.

-• Speaker proximity — people giving speeches or readings often prefer an aisle seat near the front for easy access.
+• Speaker proximity — people giving speeches or readings often prefer an aisle seat near the front.
+Mention them by name with a note.

-• Quiet vs lively corners — older relatives often prefer tables away from the speaker stack, younger guests often want to be near the dance floor.
+• Quiet vs lively corners — older relatives often prefer tables away from the speaker stack; younger guests often want to be near the dance floor.
+Flag this as a preference and the tool will try to honour it.

 FAQ